 The Central Equine Database will log the details of all domesticated horses.
 Changes in ownership status of a horse will also be updated to the Central Equine Database by the Passport Issuing Body (PIB) who will do so within 24hours of being informed of any changes.
 It will also offer a much more streamlined solution for local authorities and police.
 The aim is to enable authorities to reunite owners with horses who have strayed or escaped fields more effectively, as well as find those irresponsible horse owners who abandon or mistreat animals and bring them to justice more swiftly.

-Those owners with horses born before this date have until October 2020 to ensure they comply with this new legal requirement.
-This will allow time for horse owners to have any animals’ microchipped when seeing a vet for other purposes, thus negating the need to pay for a separate call out specifically to have a microchip implanted.
+Those owners with horses born before this date had until until October 2020 to ensure they comply with this new legal requirement.
+This allowed time for horse owners to have any animals’ microchipped when seeing a vet for other purposes, thus negating the need to pay for a separate call out specifically to have a microchip implanted.

 There is a press release on the Government website with more about the new compulsory microchipping legislation which you can read HERE.